12 min read

 Nothing could be further from the truth.

-Maybe it is our obsession with the speed of service, the rush of the rat race that has led us like sheep down the inferior path.
-Fast food for breakfast, two-minute egg Mcmuffins, a coffee, and donut served in a drive-through, digital assistants reading us aloud the top headlines of the day, a dedicated health food aisle in the grocery store which begs the question what is the rest of the market selling?
+Maybe it is our obsession with the speed (shave fast) and fake news?
+The rush of the rat race has led us like sheep down the inferior path.
+Fast food for breakfast, two-minute egg McMuffin's, a shitty coffee, and donut served in a drive-through.
+Digital assistants (Alexa wake up) reading us aloud the top headlines of the day, a dedicated health food aisle in the grocery store which begs the question what is the rest of the market selling?
+Even McDonalds was in on the plastic razor trickery back in the 80s.

-Everything has become a short cut and with these shortcuts, we have sacrificed quality, and the rituals that were ceremony and part of our daily routine are now obscured, fast-forwarded to the weekend warriors, and decades blurred.
+Everything has become a short cut and with these shortcuts, we have sacrificed quality, and the rituals that were ceremony and part of our daily enjoyable routine are now obscured.
+Fast-forwarded to the weekend warriors, and decades blurred.

-We have yielded our free-thinking to the almighty powers of marketing as they may be they have led us to believe that there are profound differences between a double edge safety razor vs cartridge razors while one is seen as a more luxury good, a more intentional choice for men who are really interested in shaving and the other smooth, convenient, and safer.
+We have yielded our free-thinking to the almighty powers of corporate marketing departments.
+They have led us to believe that there are profound differences between a double edge safety razor vs cartridge razors.
+Those marketing departments tell us that we aren't good enough to use a luxury good like a safety razor—they insist that the disposable cartridge razor is the one we should buy.

-Welcome to the resurgence of the gentleman and women, a return to the indulgence and luxury in proper self-care and the debate over safety razor vs cartridge razor.
+Welcome to the resurgence of the gentleman, a return to the indulgence and luxury in proper self-care and the debate over safety razor vs cartridge razor.

-Our broader culture prioritizes convenience over quality keeping a shave quick is important, and the cartridge razor has been successfully branded as being able to achieve that.
+Our broader culture prioritizes convenience over quality.
+We are taught that a quick shave is important.
+The cartridge razor has been successfully branded as being able to achieve that.

 Many men today shave every day and want that practice to be sacred, and meditative and I couldn't agree more.
 Maybe you just want to look better and want a closer shave and it's just that in its unsophistication.
 For whatever the reason or motive that ushers you to the DE safety razor and the end to multi-blade cartridge razors it is unmistakable that more blades clearly don't equate to a better shave.

-If not by performance alone exceeding in its style, timeless and luxurious.
 Nobody wants a lousy shave.
-Imagine a morning that begins with the steam of hot water and shaving bowl a shaving brush aside, the right shaving soap and shaving cream lathered to buttery perfection, alum blocks for soothing, and maybe a styptic pencil for those minor nicks and cuts.
-Clearly, you are on the path to the best shaving experience you have ever had and you will never look back.
+Imagine a morning that begins with the steam of hot water and shaving bowl or scuttle, a shaving brush aside, the right shaving soap and shaving cream—lathered to buttery perfection—alum blocks for soothing, and maybe a styptic pencil for those minor nicks and cuts.
+Clearly, you are on the path to the best shaving experience you have ever had.
+You will never look back.

 The history of the double edge safety razor is as Americana as you can get.
-The classic double edge safety razor was invented and patented by King Camp Gillette and 1904 and was popularized because it was issued by the U.S. military to all its soldiers during the First World War.
-Because the handle is permanent and disposable blade light and shaving quick and efficient it just made sense to carry one in a mess kit vs a straight razor with all the accouterments.
+The classic double edge safety razor was invented and patented by King Camp Gillette in 1904 and was popularized because it was issued by the U.S. military to all its soldiers during the First World War.
+The handle was permanent, and disposable blade light, and shaving quick and efficient.
+It made sense to carry one in a military mess kit versus a straight razor with all the accouterments.

-When most men returned from war they maintained that tradition of wet shaving and since then, the De safety razor has declined in popularity in favor of faster methods such as the cartridge razor, the disposable razor, and electric razor—all tools that were marketed as convenient and easy.
+When most men returned from war they maintained that tradition of wet shaving and since then, the double edge (DE) safety razor has declined in popularity in favor of faster methods such as the cartridge razor, the disposable razor, and electric razor—all tools that were marketed as convenient and easy.

-Cartridge razors invented in the early seventies touted a smoother and more comfortable shave in a navy shower minute.
-Since their invention in the 70's we have seen the cartridge razor evolve from plastic bodies and handles and single surgical steel blades to complex systems with flexible blades, multi blade cartridge systems and and the addition of vibration and heat.
+Cartridge razors were invented in the early seventies and touted as a smoother and more comfortable shave.
+Since their invention in the 70's, we have seen the cartridge razor evolve from plastic bodies and handles with single surgical steel blades, to complex systems with flexible blades.
+Recently the multi-blade cartridge systems have become popular.
+But wait for it, they also added vibration and heat.
 Popular not only for convenience but for the flattened learning curve.
-Just about anyone can pick up a cartridge razor get a smooth shave and dispose.
+Just about anyone can pick up a cartridge razor and get a smooth shave.

 It's true that a traditional wet shave with a safety razor takes longer and requires more technical expertise.
 But the implement doesn't have such glaring limits as its disposable counterparts, which can never really yield that closeness that a double-sided razor blade offers.

 The most popular cartridge razors have three blades.
 Sometimes they have even more blades, as many as five blades.
-The logic is that they all interact with your skin separately, so the second blade accounts for what the first one misses, and so on.
+I am sure next year we'll see that number go to six.
+The logic is that they all interact with your skin separately, so the second blade accounts for what the first one misses.

 The DE safety razor just has just one blade exposed on two sides that can be alternated keeping a sharp edge with every pass with or against the grain and treating your skin better.
 Less repetitive passes on the skin mean a relatively irritation-free shave and fewer razor bumps, less red face from razor burn.